doublefourteen/ubgpsuite/README.md

 # Utilities

-`lonetix` is the building block of `bgpgrep`, this far our single utility - but more of them are coming, right?
+`lonetix` is the building block of `bgpgrep` and `peerindex`, this far our only two utilities - but more of them are coming, right?

 `bgpgrep` performs fast and reliable analysis of MRT dumps collected by most Route Collecting projects.
 It takes a different